Amstel Brewery: Beers

 Heineken offers several beers under the Amstel brand.
 Amstel Lager uses predominantly light pilsner malt, although some dark malt is also used.
 It is sold in 75 countries.
-Amstel Light is a 3.5% Alcohol by Volume (ABV) pale lager sold in the USA and The Netherlands, a 2.5% ABV variant sold in New Zealand.
+Amstel Light is a 3.5% Alcohol by Volume (ABV) pale lager sold in the US and the Netherlands, a 2.5% ABV variant sold in New Zealand.

 In the United Kingdom Amstel Bier is 3.4% ABV, reduced from 4.1% in 2025, and 4.0% ABV in Mexico.
-Amstel 1870 is a slightly dark 5% abv lager.
+Amstel 1870 is a slightly dark 5% ABV lager.
 In France a beer called Amstel Free, with minimal alcohol content -about one per cent ABV- is produced.
 A non-alcoholic beer, Amstel Zero, can be purchased in the Netherlands, Greece, Egypt and few other countries.
 Amstel Ultra Light is a beer made by Heineken Mexico for the Mexican market.

 Amstel also markets a shandy called Amstel Radler in several countries.
 It contains 2% alcohol and it is a mix of lager beer and lemonade.